Yarn (band)

-Yarn is a North Carolina based Americana band that formed in Brooklyn, New York in 2006.
-The group is led by songwriter Blake Christiana on vocals and guitar, a rotating group of electric guitarists including Matteo Joseph Recchio, Joel Timmons, and others, Rick Bugel on bass, and Robert Bonhomme on drums.
-Almost every live date includes some surprise guests or featured soloists.
+Yarn is a North Carolina-based Americana band that formed in Brooklyn, New York, in 2006.
+The group is composed of songwriter Blake Christiana on vocals and guitar, Rick Bugel on bass, and Robert Bonhomme on drums, and a rotating group of electric guitarists, including Matteo Joseph Recchio and Joel Timmons.
+Almost every live date includes a surprise guests or featured soloists.